-Repairing pitted zinc die castings is a time consuming and therefore expensive process.
+A. Repairing pitted zinc die castings is a time consuming and therefore expensive process.
 You'd need access to metal stripping processes, copper, nickel and chrome plating.
 Part of the process consists of drilling pits to remove corrosion, then copper plating, filling with low melting alloy, polishing, buffing, then copper, nickel and chrome plating.
 NO, you can't do it at home.
 If new or repro parts are available, they will be less expensive than repairing old ones.

 Strip the part to bare base metal.
 Bead blast the part thoroughly.
-Grind as many of the pits out as possible , this causes some loss in detail. cyanide copper plate followed by an acid copper plate.
-Polish the copper and apply more copper if needed.
+Grind as many of the pits out as possible (this causes some loss in detail).
+Cyanide copper plate, followed by an acid copper plate.
+Polish the copper, and apply more copper if needed.
 This can go on for quite a number of times.
-All the while buffing and hand sanding to try and restore the detail.
+All the while buffing and hand sanding to try to restore the detail.

 When the pitting is extremely severe I drill each pit hole out to a clean even bowl shape.
 Then do the cyanide and copper plating.
-Then try soldering the pits in with the lowest temp lead I can find.
+Then try soldering the pits in with the lowest temperature lead I can find.
 This part of the process is mostly hit and miss.
 I have been doing it for years and tried every solder and paste combination with never a consistent outcome.
-I have spent 10 to 20 hour of soldering then more copper them Dremel and buffing and then more copper and repeat over and over and still not get a first class show chrome.
+I have spent 10 to 20 hours of soldering, then more copper, then Dremel [linked by editor to product info at Amazon] and buffing, and then more copper and repeat over and over and still not get a first-class "show chrome".
 Sometimes just a nice presentable part in lieu of having nothing at all.

 Old pot metal castings have all kind of debris in them that react with the zinc.
 Sometimes this reaction has caused so much damage that restoring to a first class show finish is almost impossible.